puppetlabs/puppet-docs/source/pe/3.2/console_navigating_live_mgmt.markdown

 ![The advanced search fields, filtering by the operatingsystem fact][live_nav_advancedsearch]

-> **Hint:** Use the "common fact names" link for a pop-over list of the most useful facts.
+> **Hint**: Use the "common fact names" link for a pop-over list of the most useful facts.
 Click a fact name to copy it to the filter field.
 >
 > ![The common fact names popover][live_nav_factlist]